-What You Need to Know About Mail Clerk or Mail Machine Operator
+What Do Mail Clerk or Mail Machine Operator Do?

-Life As a Mail Clerk or Mail Machine Operator
+A Day in the Life of a Mail Clerk or Mail Machine Operator

 - Determine manner in which mail is to be sent, and prepare it for delivery to mailing facilities.

-Skills Needed to be a Mail Clerk or Mail Machine Operator
+What Every Mail Clerk or Mail Machine Operator Should Know

 Below is a list of the skills most Mail Clerks and Mail Machine Operators say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.